Exokem/MPP/README.md

 + Modify in any way `GrindstoneScreenHandler` or attempt to overhaul the functionality of the grindstone
 + Override `ElderGuardianEntity#mobTick` or modify the behavior of Elder Guardian entities
 + Override `ShulkerBulletEntity#onEntityHit` or modify the behavior of Shulker projectiles
++ Override `ZombieEntity#onKilledOther` or modify the behavior of any Zombies when they kill another entity

 As per the license, however, you may create a variant of this mod using its source code that excludes any particular conflicting feature.
+In most cases, this should be as easy as removing a line or two from resources/mpp.mixins.json, giving the mod a quick test, and rebuilding the jar.

 ## License